-To get a transplant of any kind, it will be a long and hard journey.
+To be considered eligible for an organ transplant, patients will often go on a long and difficult journey.
 Candidates are put through a series of tests and actually receiving an organ will include a lot of waiting and hoping.
 To make the road to transplant a little easier, we’ve put together some advice from the Pulmonary Fibrosis Foundation, so patients know what to expect.

-If a patient decides to make themselves a transplant candidate, they’ll have to first be evaluated.
-Usually the evaluation team includes a pulmonologist, a transplant surgeon, a transplant nurse coordinator, a transplant social worker, a dietitian, a psychologist, a physical therapist and an insurance coordinator.
+If a patient decides to make themselves a transplant candidate, they’ll have to be evaluated first.
+Usually, the evaluation team includes a pulmonologist, a transplant surgeon, a transplant nurse coordinator, a transplant social worker, a dietitian, a psychologist, a physical therapist and an insurance coordinator.

-The key areas they’ll be looking at are physical and mental health and the patient’s support system.
+The key areas they’ll be looking at are physical and mental health, along with the patient’s support system.

 Overall, to be eligible for a lung transplant, a patient ought to be in good health (excluding the lungs), have an ideal BMI, be willing to comply with any prescribed meds and medical recommendations, be aware of how a transplant would affect them psychologically, have a steady support network, be aware of the financial effects (including how it would involve their insurance) among many other factors.